 Harmonizing data is a persistent, though sometimes understated theme that continues to come up in market research circles.
 In fact, even those outside the industry are using the term, which is the genesis of the name for our market research platform, Harmoni.
-In the latest GRIT report, we saw that “synthesizing data from multiple sources” was consistently on the list of critical priorities for market research and insights teams.
+In GRIT reports, we're constantly seeing “synthesizing data from multiple sources” on the list of critical priorities for market research and insights teams.

 There are many different reasons and situations where synthesizing data is important.
 For example, we recently worked with the Shell Insights Team to bring together global data that included primary research, business-intelligence and third-party data sources.
 This approach replaced siloed, static research with fully-integrated, engaging, and easily accessible insights to drive marketing actions.
 Priorities can shift depending on the scope and size of the organization or project, but obtaining a holistic view by bringing disparate sources together is key to long-term success.

 Multiple projects at a large organization.

 Global companies often have different research projects underway for multiple company channels, brands, or sectors.
 Because projects are commissioned by different departments in the same organization, disconnects can easily occur.
 Some tools can handle one data input at a time, giving researchers only a partial glimpse into what’s happening on a large scale.

 It’s vital to bring that data together in one place to gain a comprehensive view to analyze and share it across the business.
 The right technology can make it easy to look at all the harmonized data, compare combined projects over time, and build a truer representation of audiences, market performance, and other key data points.
 There is no need for stakeholders to look at siloed views of important business data.